Kochi no Ya: Great Town, Great Hostel Experience in Aki – Shikoku

 Over the last five years, my travels have mostly focused on Asia and now I live in Japan.
 The quality of hostel type accommodation is particularly high in Asia.
-In Japan, as expectedly, the dorm style accommodation will still cost you somewhere around 3000Yen/night – while more expensive than other popular Asian destinations such as Thailand – the quality truly makes up for it.
+In Japan, the dorm style accommodation will still cost you somewhere around 3000Yen/night.
+While it is more expensive than other popular Asian destinations such as Thailand – the quality truly makes up for the price difference.

 Kochi no Ya Hostel located in the central part of Aki in Kochi occupies a beautiful 80 years old traditional Japanese style home.
 It has everything you expect from a traditional home with beautiful sliding doors, tatami room sections, and a garden beautifully curated by the host.
 The moment you step in the hostel, you know that you are in the right place.